Important Information While You Study

 Higher Degree by Research (HDR) Programmes are time-based and not semester-based.
 You are allowed between one (1) and two years equivalent full-time student load (EFTSL) or between two (2) and four (4) years equivalent part-time student load (EPTSL) for a master by research degree (MPhil) and between two (2) and four (4) years equivalent full-time student load (EFTSL) or between four (4) and eight (8) years equivalent part-time student load (EPTSL) for a doctoral degree (PhD).

 Remarks.
-For HDR students sponsored by Curtin University Scholarship such as CMPRS and Faculty’s Tuition Fee Waiver, the funded stipend and/or tuition are only valid for 1.5 years for MPhil and 3 years for PhD.
+For HDR students sponsored by Curtin University Scholarship such as CMPRS and Faculty’s Tuition Fee Waiver, the funded stipend and/or tuition fee may only valid for less than two years for MPhil or max 3 years for PhD.
 Therefore, it is advisable that these students to complete their programmes within 1.5 years for MPhil and 3 years for PhD.

 You may choose to enroll on a full-time or part-time basis.
 However, it is a mandatory for international students to enroll on a full-time basis to satisfy the visa regulations.